udkyo/skel/README.md

 # skel
 Skel is a quick and easy way to create a skeleton container directory with Dockerfile + entrypoint.sh

 Map a directory on the host to /skel to populate it.
-The Dockerfile will ensure wget is present and create a dockerfile which downloads dumb-init in the entrypoint.
+The Dockerfile will ensure wget is present and create a dockerfile which downloads dumb-init and calls it as the entrypoint.

 ## Usage: